 East Mountain Raptor Rescue Coordinator

-Evelyn’s hero has long been Jane Goodall.
-Growing up, she watched every wildlife television show she could and collected newspaper articles about the plight of the world’s wildlife.
-Her employment history includes working as an admissions supervisor with Great America theme park, a store manager at Crown Books and Lechter’s Housewares, a bookkeeper with a printing company, a file clerk with Levi Strauss, and in the last 25 years before retirement, as an eligibility worker with the County of Santa Clara.
+Evelyn has long looked to Jane Goodall as her hero.
+While growing up, she watched every wildlife television show she could and collected newspaper articles about the plight of the world’s wildlife.
+Her employment history includes working as an admissions supervisor with California's Great America theme park, a store manager at Crown Books and Lechter’s Housewares, a bookkeeper with a printing company, a file clerk with Levi Strauss, and in the last 25 years before retirement, as an eligibility worker with the County of Santa Clara.
 She began volunteering with Santa Clara County 4-H while working full-time and raising a daughter.
 She continued to volunteer after retirement with her neighborhood homeowners association, retirement association, local senior center community garden, and with Hawks Aloft.
-Her current role at Hawks Aloft involves educational outreach, mews cleaning, raptor handling, and raptor rescue.
+Her current role at Hawks Aloft involves being the membership coordinator, doing educational outreach, mews cleaning, raptor handling, and raptor rescue.

 Raptor Rescue Dispatcher